Thomas Powell (botanist): Samoa mission

 Thomas Powell was born in Cookham Dean, Berkshire and attended Hackney Theological Academy from 1839.
 He was ordained 29 May 1844 and left London 6 June 1844 with his wife on the inaugural voyage of the missionary barque John Williams.
-They arrived on the Samoan island of Tutila 31 January 1845 en route to their posting at Savai'i.
+They arrived at the Cape of Good Hope on 24 August; Hobart, Van Dieman's Land on 10 October; Sydney, New South Wales, on 27 October; and Tutuila, Samoa, on 31 January 1845 and Apia, Upolu, Samoa, on 3 February 1845, en route to their posting at Savai'i.
+In the absence of Archibald Murray from Pago Pago, Tutuila, he took charge of that station, arriving there 13 March 1845.

 Powell had little knowledge of the language at this time so his missionary work was initially limited, but he did have medical knowledge and used this to treat those in need.
-In 1846 Powell was stationed at Pago Pago and in 1848 he went with John Geddie to Aneityum, in what is now Vanuatu, returning in 1849 in bad health to Samoa.
-He was suffering from malaria, but went against Geddie's wishes.
+Powell left Pago Pago on 23 July 1846, to take charge of the district around Samata on the western side of Savai'i, from Alexander Chisholm departing for Tahiti.
+In 1848 he went with John Geddie to Aneityum, in what is now Vanuatu, returning in 1849 in bad health to Samoa.
+He was suffering from malaria but went against Geddie's wishes.
 He later wrote that a disagreement had occurred between the missionaries.
 On his return to Samoa, Powell was stationed at Tutuila where he remained for a large part of his time.